dda119141/HevcConverterWrapper/README.md

 # HevcConverterWrapper
-Command line interface for converting any video file in a x265 (hevc) video file
+Command line interface for converting any non-hevc video file in a x265 (hevc) video file.

 ## Motivation

-The majority of existing encoded or raw videos with high resolution occupy a lot of disk space.
+The majority of existing encoded or raw videos with high resolution occupies a lot of disk space.
 H.265 can compress video input data to 50% of its input size.
-Within a given directory, this tool parses the video files.Then, it converts each retrieved video file to a x265 (hevc) encoded video file.
+Within a given directory, this tool parses the video files.It then converts each retrieved video file to a x265 (hevc) encoded video file.
 The conversion is performed by execution of the ffmpeg utility.

-This tool can only successfully work if the ffmpeg utility has been successfully installed in the host.
+This tool can only successfully work if the ffmpeg utility has been successfully installed on the host computer.

 ## How to build this tool
 In order to compile and build this utility on Linux host, the conan package manager needs to be installed.